 10. Incremental testing

 Incrementality testing is referred to as the “North Star” of marketing.
-You can use incremental tests to accurately analyze the conversion rate impact – whether it’s positive, neutral or negative – of any marketing initiative.
+You can use incremental tests to accurately analyze the conversion rate impact for your ecommerce business – whether it’s positive, neutral or negative – of any marketing initiative.

 In a typical incremental test, you’ll keep your site the same for 50% of your audience and change a single element for the other 50%.